Friday, December 26, 2008

 While fireclay sinks are likely to withstand the stress of most garbage disposals, you can run the risk of damaging your sink if your garbage disposal vibrates too violently.
 When shopping for a compatible garbage disposal, be sure to find one specifically safe for fireclay sinks.

 InSinkErator offers an outstanding line of garbage disposals that are safe to use on fireclay sinks.
-Their fittings safely attach to the sink’s drain and offers minimum vibration.
+Their fittings safely attach to the sink’s drain and offer minimum vibration.

 Tuesday, June 10, 2008

 Entering is simple.
 Navigate to a product that you are familiar with and click the "Write a Review" link, create an account (if you don't already have one), and give us your honest feedback about that product.
 You will be automatically entered to win for the week you reviewed your product.
 One entry per product reviewed.
 That's it.